nnxmms/M.A.I.A/README.md

 🌍 - **Internet Access:** M.A.I.A. can use the Google Search tool to retrieve up-to-date information from the internet.

 🖥️ - **Code Execution:** Since I love the ChatGPT Code Interpreter I implemented it for M.A.I.A.
-Now it is able to solve match problems, visualize data and test your code.
+Now it is able to solve math problems, visualize data and test your code.
 You can also read, write, create and delete files on your machine since M.A.I.A. is able to execute not only Python but also Bash code.

 🔍 - **Network Scanning:** M.A.I.A. also includes the Nmap tool for network scanning.
 You can use it to discover hosts and services on a computer network, thus providing additional functionality for security and network administration.